cedadev/abcunit-cmip5-stats/README.md

 * `SETTINGS.py`
 * `setup-env.sh`

-Clone this repositroy and make sure you are in the top level abcunit-cmip5-stats directory:
+Clone this repository and make sure you are in the top level abcunit-cmip5-stats directory:

 * `https://github.com/cedadev/abcunit-cmip5-stats.git`
 * `cd abcunit-cmip5-stats`